Waltham Abbey Royal Gunpowder Mills: History

 During Second World War, Waltham Abbey remained an important cordite production unit and for the first two years of the war was the sole producer of RDX.
 RDX is one component of torpex, the explosive that was used in the Bouncing Bomb.

-Total transfer of RDX production to the west of England, to ROF Bridgwater; and dispersal of cordite production to new propellant factories located: in the west of Scotland, three co-located factories at ROF Bishopton, to Wales, ROF Wrexham, and to the North East, ROF Ranskill.
+RDX production was transferred to ROF Bridgwater and cordite production was dispersed to new propellant factories at ROF Bishopton, ROF Wrexham and ROF Ranskill.
 The Royal Gunpowder Mills finally closed on 28 July 1945.